-Requirements for the B.S. in Interdisciplinary Studies (Elementary Education Grades K-5 & English as a Second Language Education Grades PreK-12).
-To earn the Bachelor of Science degree with a double major in Bible & Theology and Interdisciplinary Studies (Elementary Education Grades K-5 & English as a Second Language Education Grades PreK-12), students must complete the following degree components:
+Requirements for the B.S. in Interdisciplinary Studies (Elementary Education Grades K-5).
+To earn the Bachelor of Science degree with a double major in Bible & Theology and Interdisciplinary Studies (Elementary Education Grades K-5), students must complete the following degree components: